RillingDev/rilling.dev/source/_posts/an-introduction-to-webmention.md

 If the endpoint accepted the Webmention, it responds with a 2xx status code.

-### 2. Receiving Webmentions
+### Receiving Webmentions

-#### 2.1.
-Listen for Webmention
+#### Listen for Webmention

-Upon receiving the HTTP POST request described above in ["1.3.
-Send the Webmention"](#1-3-send-the-webmention), the endpoint extracts the submitted source and target website.
+Upon receiving the HTTP POST request described above in ["Send the Webmention"](#send-the-webmention), the endpoint extracts the submitted source and target website.

 ```txt
 source=https://rilling.dev/blog/an-introduction-to-webmention/
 target=https://xeiaso.net/blog/webmention-support-2020-12-02
 ```

-#### 2.2.
-Verify the Webmention
+#### Verify the Webmention

-To ensure that the Webmention is valid, the endpoint has to verify that the source website does mention the target website.
-This is done by fetching the source website's contents, and checking them based on the criteria described above in ["1.1.
-Create a Website That Mentions Another One"](#1-1-create-a-website-that-mentions-another-one).
+To ensure that the Webmention is valid, the endpoint verifies that the source website does mention the target website.
+This is done by fetching the source website's contents, and checking them based on the criteria described above in ["Create a Website That Mentions Another One"](#create-a-website-that-mentions-another-one).
 If the source website contains a link to the target website, the verification passes.
 Otherwise, the submitted Webmention is rejected.

-#### 2.3.
-Do Something With the Webmention
+#### Do Something With the Webmention

 At this point, the endpoint has received a valid Webmention.
 What is done with the received Webmention is up the endpoint.
 For my website, Webmentions are simply written to a file and can be analyzed manually.
 Some [other blogs](https://xeiaso.net/blog/webmention-support-2020-12-02) display the received Webmentions at the end of the target page.